open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 ### Conversations

-In some messaging systems, a message can receive a reply message, or possibly multiple, that answers a particular other message that was sent earlier.
+In some messaging systems, a message can receive one or more reply messages that answers a particular other message that was sent earlier.
 All messages that are grouped together by such a reply-relationship are called a *conversation*.
 The grouping usually happens through some sort of "In-Reply-To:" meta information or an explicit *conversation ID* (sometimes called *correlation ID*).
 Sometimes a conversation can span multiple message destinations (e.g. initiated via a topic, continued on a temporary one-to-one queue).